 Asad Rahim Khan is a barrister and Advocate of the High Courts based in Lahore, Pakistan.
 He is a partner at Ashtar Ali LLP, where he focuses on constitutional law, commercial litigation, and international arbitration.
 He has appeared before the Lahore, Islamabad, and Peshawar High Courts, and acted for Pakistan before international courts of arbitration.

 He previously represented the Office of the Attorney-General from 2016 to 2018, where he assisted with drafting the Twenty-Fifth Amendment to the Constitution, merging the Federally Administered Tribal Areas with Khyber Pakhtunkhwa.

-In 2020, he was included in the Prime Minister of Pakistan’s Working Group of Experts on international investment regime and treaty reforms, headed by the Special Assistant to the Prime Minister on Strategic Policy Planning.
+In 2020, he was included in the Prime Minister of Pakistan’s Working Group of Experts on international investment regime and treaty reforms.

 He holds an LLB (Hons.) from the London School of Economics and Political Science, and was called to the bar at Lincoln’s Inn.
 Before entering practice, he clerked for Justices Syed Mansoor Ali Shah and Ijaz-ul-Ahsan at the Lahore High Court.